dmking0728/100-days-of-code/dailylog.md

 Thoughts: SO glad I completed this on my own (well with the help of stack overflow too).
 Link to work: https://github.com/dmking0728/Lorem-Ipsum-Generator

+<strong>DAY 53: APRIL 25, 2019</strong>

+Today's Progress: Spent the majority of my time researching how to make a countdown timer. had no clue how complex it is to create a timer.
+Makes me really appreciate simple utilities we usue everyday.

+Thoughts: Finding this project to be difficult
+Link to work: NA